-From “Ave Maria” and “Che Gelida Manina” to “It Had To Be You” and “Unforgettable,” Charles’ singing and artistic presentations of celebrated songs are incomparable; it is something that one must experience.
+A Multi-talented Entertainer, from “Ave Maria” and “Che Gelida Manina” to “It Had To Be You” and “Unforgettable,” Charles’ singing and artistic presentations of celebrated songs are incomparable; it is something that one must experience.
 The remarkable Charles Sullivan communicates across multiple genres of music

-where music and the visual arts converge, creating a magical environment for performances to remember.
-Interest in Charles Sullivan’s concerts and life story continues to grow as people young and old discover his singing as well as his role as a quiet catalyst for vocal performances that cover the wide breadth of musical periods and styles in one afternoon or evening concert.
-The arc of Charles’ life is a study in success despite adversity, and the triumph of commitment to a dream, respect and care for each audience, and raw talent in equal measure with historic, cultural and creative musical savvy.
+where music and the visual arts converge, creating a spellbinding environment for performances to remember.
+Interest in Charles Sullivan’s Repertoire continues to grow as people young and old discover it’s depth for vocal performances that cover the wide breadth of musical periods and styles, and this can all take place in one concert.
+The arc of Charles’ life is a study in the triumph of commitment to developing an expansive repertoire to bring joy to each hearer, aligned with raw talent in equal measure with cultural and creative musical savvy.